 This syllabus is my contract with you.
-Minor changes may occur throughout the semester (an additional Mini Ha opportunity might be added or a due date delayed because of snow).
+If you find any errors or have any questions please let me know.
+Minor changes may occur throughout the semester (an additional MiniHA opportunity might be added or a due date delayed because of snow).
 You will be notified of these changes by Cobra e-mail and in class.
 No major changes should occur.
 If a major change occurs you will be notified by Cobra e-mail, the changes documented in Cobra and filed with the department office.

-If you have any concerns that you feel your instructor has not addressed to your satisfaction please contact the CHE 106 course coordinator Sheryl Drake (sdrake@parkland.edu) or the department chair Scott Siechen (ssciechen@parkland.edu)
+If you have any concerns that you feel your instructor has not addressed to your satisfaction please contact the CHE 106 course coordinator Sheryl Drake (sdrake@parkland.edu)